aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/_index.md

 ## Aspose.Words for .Net

-Aspose.Words for .NET is an advanced class library for .NET that allows you to perform a wide range of document processing tasks directly within your .NET applications.
+Aspose.Words for .NET is an advanced class library for .NET that enables you to perform a wide range of document processing tasks directly within your .NET applications.
 With Aspose.Words you can generate, modify, convert, render and print documents without using Microsoft Word.
 Aspose.Words for .NET supports DOC, OOXML, RTF, HTML, OpenDocument, PDF, XPS, EPUB and several other formats.